OCA/odoo-community.org/CONTRIBUTING.rst

 Teams
 =====

-* Team name must not contain odoo or openerp
+* Team name must not contain `odoo` or `openerp`.
-* Team name for localization is "Belgium Maintainers" for Belgium
+* Team name for localization is "Belgium Maintainers" for Belgium.

 Repositories
 ============